2gis/MapGL-iOS/docs/en/overview.md

 ## Getting an access key

 Usage of this SDK requires an `API key` to connect to 2GIS servers and retrieve the geographical data.
 This `API key` is unique to the SDK and cannot be used with other 2GIS SDKs.
-To obtain the key, contact us at [mapgl@2gis.com](mailto:mapgl@2gis.com).

 Additionally, if you plan to draw routes on the map, you will need a separate key - a [Directions API](/en/api/navigation/directions/overview) key - to calculate and display an optimal route.

-To get it, fill the form at [partner.api.2gis.ru](https://partner.api.2gis.ru/) or contact us at [content@2gis.ru](mailto:content@2gis.ru).
+To obtain either of these API keys, fill in the form at [dev.2gis.ae](dev.2gis.ae/order).

 ## Installation